CASAschools/.github/profile/README.md

 We would also like to thank the Western Wildfire Resiliency Index, the Southern California Public Health Alliance, Cal-Adapt, CalMatters, and the Ventura County Public Health Department for their feedback and providing us with data as we developed our products.
 As well as the Capstone Commitee team including [Dr. Carmen Galaz García](https://github.com/carmengg) and the MEDS team.

 ## Licence
-This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This work is licensed under a [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/deed.en).